ttchengab/ttchengab.github.io/index.md

 ## Research Interests

-My research interest lies on the bridge between 2D and 3D Understanding.
+My main research interest lies on bridging 2D and 3D Understanding.
 My D.Phil. work mainly builds on two closely-related questions:

 1. Can we generate datasets of 3D shape with high fidelity and establish pose correspondences from large-scale in-the-wild 2D images?
 2. Can we use features from 3D space to enhance the capabilities of image generative models?

+On the side, I also enjoy working with vision applications that utilize various modalities, such as point clouds and thermal images.

 ## News